PRO-2684/castwright/REFERENCE.md

 - `title`: Set the title of the asciicast.
     - **Type**: [LooseString](#loosestring).
     - **Default**: `Castwright Script`
 - `shell`: Set the shell to be used for executing commands.
+(Not implemented yet)
     - **Type**: [LooseString](#loosestring), which represents the shell executable.
     - **Default**: `bash`
 - `quit`: Set the quit command to be used for exiting the shell.
+(Not implemented yet)
     - **Type**: [LooseString](#loosestring), which represents the quit command.
     - **Default**: `exit`
 - `idle`: Set the idle time limit for the asciicast.